spike-js/rfcs/architecture/configuration.md

 - Enabling typescript support.
 Optional, default to `false`.
 Should be under an `dangerous` or `experimental` key (synonyms).
 - Disabling minification on `build`.
 Optional, default to `true`.
+- Disabling source maps on `build`.
+Optional, default to `false`, set to false if minification is `false`.
 - Fetch function for providing data to reshape templates.
 Optional, default to `null`